giorgia-nadizar/interpretable-control-competition/index.md

 Second, through the involvement of a panel of human evaluators, we strive to uncover the key characteristics that enhance the interpretability of control policies, making them more accessible to the general user.

 # Participation
-Participants will be asked to solve a control problem, which we will specify at a later date.
+Participants will be asked to solve a control problem, which we will communicate by the end of January.
-To foster active engagement, we are in the process of exploring a selection of captivating control tasks.
-Once our choices are finalized, we will deliver a comprehensive, step-by-step tutorial on the setup procedure to simplify entrance in the competition.
-Moreover, we will establish both a website and a Discord channel to facilitate interactions and provide participants with a platform for asking questions.

 Participants will have the freedom to apply their preferred methods to generate and interpret policies that effectively address the proposed task.
 However, we promote the inclusion of EC techniques into either the policy generation or explanation process, as a valuable component of addressing the proposed task.